Nitin3021/absence-manager/README.md

 # Absence Manager

 ## Overview
-This reactJS based application will fetch a set of data related to absence from an API and display it in a table form.
+This ReactJS based application will fetch a set of data related to absence from an API and display it in a table form.
 A set of 10 records (if available) will be displayed after the page loads successfully.
 Thereafter, pagination can be used to go through the data.
 A set of filters are available which will help to view the selected data.
 It would also allow to sort the data by the selected column.

 ## Details
 *  After fetching data from the API, redux store has been implemented to pass the values between the components.
 *  Initial page rendering will depend upon the successful fetch from the API.
 It will show a loading screen until a response is received, an error screen if the response is received with an error.
 *  At the top, there is a text which displays the total number of records that are selected.
 Below this, there is a line showing the number of records which are hidden due to filters applied.
 *  Filters are provided to filter by absence type.
 Start & End date can also be used to filter out the contents in the table.
 Initial values for the fields are blank.
+    * Absence Type - Text field to enter the type of absence to be filtered.
+    * Start Date   - Start date filter is tied to 'Start Date' in data.
+    * End Date     - End date filter is tied to 'End Date' in data.
+      Date filters can be either open ended or close ended.
 *  Sorting is provided on 3 fields: Created at, Start & end dates.
 Page will be loaded with default sorting on 'Created at' date.
 *  Columns are displaying following contents:
     * Member name